Identity Theft Prevention

 The purpose of this policy is to establish a Red Flags Rule Identity Theft Prevention Program designed to detect, prevent and mitigate identity theft in connection with the opening of a covered account or an existing covered account and to provide for continued administration of the Program.
 The Program shall include reasonable policies and procedures to:

-• Identify relevant Red Flags for covered accounts the College offers or maintains and incorporate those Red Flags into its Program;
+• Identify relevant Red Flags for covered accounts The University offers or maintains and incorporate those Red Flags into its Program;

-• Detect Red Flags that have been incorporated into the Program of the College;
+• Detect Red Flags that have been incorporated into the Program of The University;

 • Respond appropriately to any Red Flags that are detected to prevent and mitigate identity theft;

-• Ensure the Program is updated periodically to reflect changes in risks to students and borrowers and to the safety and soundness of the College from identity theft; and
+• Ensure the Program is updated periodically to reflect changes in risks to students and borrowers and to the safety and soundness of The University from identity theft; and

 • The Program shall, as appropriate, incorporate existing policies and procedures that control reasonably foreseeable risks.